cnidaire/Master1_Internship/report.md

 ## Why study dinitrogen fixating bacterias?

 Many living organisms are unable to metabolize directly the atmospheric nitrogen.
-The main source of nitrogen in the ocean is hence coming from Dinitrogen (N2) fixating bacteria that are transforming it into other forms that can be used by the other organisms.
+Thus, the main source of nitrogen in the ocean is coming from Dinitrogen (N2) fixating Bacteria (Cyanobacteria and non-Cyanobacteria) that are transforming it into other forms that can be used by the other organisms.

-This fixation has a role in the global biogeochemical cycling of N, and interlinked cycling of C. Therefore, understanding the nitrogen cycle would help to understand the current, past, and future food webs.
+This fixation has a role in the global biogeochemical cycling of Nitrogen, and is interlinked withe the cycling of Carbon.
+Therefore, understanding the Nitrogen cycle would help to understand the current, past, and future food webs.
 As well as the storage dynamics of atmospheric CO2, and other greenhouse gases like nitrous oxide (that is a greenhouse gas 300 times more effective than carbon dioxide).

 ## Why nifH